markusthilo/FallbackImager/README.md

+### --- Currently rewriting for Version 0.7!
+Download release if you want to use this tool! ---

 # FallbackImager
 This is a modular utility for forensic work as a complement or fallback to the commercial and/or established tools.
 The modules write log files into given output directories, calculate hashes and/or lists of copied files etc. Multiple jobs can be generated and executed sequentially.